-|I stood there overlooking a lifeless world, for I am death.
+|I am Thanatos overlooking a lifeless world.
 The retrovirus I had developed made me immortal.
-Yet I soon discovered the virus had escaped, ironically killing humanity.
+Ironically the virus escaped the lab and killed all humanity.

 Our journey led to many worlds, none with intelligent life.
 Sadness consumed me, as more time passed.
 My children’s knowledge grew as did their empire, colonizing the entire Milky Way.

 “Father, may I have a word?” asked my first son.
 "Of course, what is it?”

-My son explained that his brothers and sisters here on Earth had been working unceasingly for millennia on a secret project.
+My son explained that his brothers and sisters here on Earth had been working on a secret project.
 “What secret project?”
 I asked.
-He explained how happy they were that I had given them life, yet they were aware of my deep sorrow.
-He then revealed that they had lifted the veil of time.
+He explained how happy they all were that I had given them life, and they were aware of my deep sorrow.
+He then hinted that they had lifted the veil off of time.

 The city I once built stood before us, now a giant gleaming metropolis.
-Our ship gently docked alongside other interstellar vessels.
+Our ship docked alongside other interstellar vessels.